anodyne/docs/upgrade-guide-27.md

 Under normal circumstances, we don't ask Game Masters to update any files in the `application` directory.
 However, the update to CodeIgniter 3 required that many of the files in the the `application` directory be updated.

-To start, rename the following directories:
+To start, rename the following directories in the `application` directory:

 - `config` to `config_backup`
 - `controllers` to `controllers_backup`